 At Petco’s headquarters, nearly half of employees bring their pets to work each day.
 And they aren’t restricted to just dogs.
 Employees are free to bring the whole menagerie to work – including cats, fish, reptiles, and birds.

 Not every organization has an expressly stated pet policy.
-But that doesn’t mean that four-legged friends don’t matter; many these days simply recognize them under the heading of family, meaning it’s just as acceptable to take time off to go the pediatrician as the vet.
+But that doesn’t mean that four-legged friends don’t matter; many these days simply recognize them under the heading of family, meaning it’s just as acceptable to take time off to go to the pediatrician as the vet.

 For many employees in today’s workforce, pets are, indeed, family.
 Here’s to our four-legged friends!